We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 You believe he meant that?

-Obviously he didn't mean it seriously.
+Obviously, he didn't mean it seriously.

-But I think the the more important point is we should give people their dignity and let them make their own decisions.
+But I think the more important point is we should give people their dignity and let them make their own decisions.

 And people often make decisions that I don't agree with.

-But in a government where it's supposed to be of the people, if someone chooses a path that's different from mine, we should respect that as opposed to mocking it or uh in any way trying to prevent that.
+But in a government where it's supposed to be of the people, if someone chooses a path that's different from mine, we should respect that as opposed to mocking it or in any way trying to prevent that.

-And that is George Pataki uh seeking the Republican presidential nomination, suggesting Republicans should not mock uh transgenders as Huckabee did, because if they choose a different path than mine, who am I to say it's wrong?
+And that is George Pataki seeking the Republican presidential nomination, suggesting Republicans should not mock transgenders as Huckabee did.

 Who am I to say that it's wrong for a man to love another man?